-Australians take around seven million trips overseas each year, and many live abroad.
+Australians take over eight million trips overseas each year, and many live abroad.
 Travelling or living overseas can be an exciting and rewarding, but can also carry potential risks.
-Each year, approximately 20,000 Australians need consular assistance from DFAT or through our network of overseas missions.
+Each year, approximately 20,000 Australians need consular assistance from the Department of Foreign Affairs and Trade or through our network of overseas missions.

 What are travel advisories and what is their purpose?